What We Do

 - Increased sensory processing

-Our veterans’ horsemanship, called Warhorse Project as Sky View Farm, is open to both Veterans and Active Duty service members.
+Our veterans’ horsemanship has been put on hold due to Covid.
+We will be starting a new program as soon as possible.
+If you are interested, please contact us.
+The new program will be open to both Veterans and Active Duty service members.
 The focus of this program is to teach horse handling skills equine behavior and psychology and safety.
 Participants have the opportunity to pursue more advanced equine training and handling as well as riding endeavors.
 Through meaningful interactions with horses and the development of effective horse-human relationships, participants can develop or improve important life skills such as self-awareness, self-confidence, emotional regulation, and both verbal and non-verbal communication skills.

 - Volunteer opportunities